ayeshamukhtar1997/CourseManagementSystem/README.md

 # CourseManagementSystem
+## Description
+GUI based course management system implemented in JAVA using Netbeans

-Use Netbeans to open this project
+Use Netbeans to open and run this project